 This changing line refers to a situation where someone of integrity is under attack or is being vigorously pursued by an opposing force.
-In such a treacherous situation, movement in the face of the danger is essential.
+In such a treacherous situation, movement in the face of danger is essential.
 Retreating when under attack, rather than engaging in direct confrontation, can also create the advantage of gaining sympathy for your cause.

-If the right moment is selected for retreat, the withdrawal can be affected quickly and smoothly, in a friendly way with all the proper amenities observed.
+If the right moment is selected for retreat, the withdrawal can be affected quickly and smoothly, and in a friendly way, with all the proper amenities observed.
 The key is maintaining a clear focus and taking resolute action.
 Once your mind is made up, do not let yourself be distracted by lesser concerns.
 Make your move!

 Line 6 (top line)

 When all signs point to retreat or resignation, the proper course of action can be followed without regret.
 Sometimes, great issues resolve themselves; in such cases, it doesn’t help you to remain attached to old or futile goals and ambitions.
 The most successful approach is a cheerful acceptance of your karma and a willingness to proceed along the open road—even if it leads you into unfamiliar realms.
 If you can leave yourself and others smiling, this is a wonderful victory.